mariuskimmina/coredns/plugin/root/README.md

 ## Name

-*root* - simply specifies the root of where to find (zone) files.
+*root* - simply specifies the root of where to find files.

 ## Description

 The default root is the current working directory of CoreDNS.
 The *root* plugin allows you to change this.
 A relative root path is relative to the current working directory.
+The *root* directory is currently supported by the following plugins:

+* file
+* tls

 This plugin can only be used once per Server Block.

 ## Syntax